ahwayakchih/crx3/README.md

 It will create "web-extension.crx" and "web-extension.pem" files, and "some-other-name.zip" file.

 **WARNING**: if you're using option without name/path, it must be specified before option with name/path.
-Otheriwse, be sure that the list of directories and/or files to include in web extension file is specified after the special `--` marker, like this:
+Otherwise, be sure that the list of directories and/or files to include in web extension file is specified after the special `--` marker, like this:

 ```sh
 crx3 -z some-other-name.zip -z -o -- web-extension